secretstartups/handbook/hiring/principles/index.html.md

  national origin, age, disability, caste, class, or genetics.
 One example of how we put this into practice is through sponsorship of [diversity events](/blog/2016/03/24/sponsorship-update/)

  GitLab complies with all applicable laws governing nondiscrimination in employment.
-This policy applies to all terms and conditions of employment, including recruiting, hiring, placement, promotion, termination, layoff, recall, transfer, leaves of absence, compensation, and training.
+This policy applies to all terms and conditions of employment, including talent acquisition, hiring, placement, promotion, termination, layoff, recall, transfer, leaves of absence, compensation, and training.
 GitLab expressly prohibits any form of workplace harassment.
  Improper interference with the ability of GitLab’s team members to perform their role duties may result in discipline up to and including discharge.
 If you have any complaints, concerns,